 Creating an Integration User

 The first thing you’ll want to do is to create a new Wdesk user, or users, that will be used for the integration.
-In the next section, you’ll create an OAuth2 grant associated with a Wdesk user.
+In the next section, you’ll create an OAuth2 grant associated with the Wdesk integration user.
 Any calls using the API will be done

 on behalf of that user and any historical edits to a Wdesk document will show as being made by the user that is associated with the OAuth2 grant.
 APIs will respect user permissions, so you will need to ensure that the provided

-user has Editor access to the Spreadsheets that you’d like to integrate with.
+user has appropriate access to the data that you’d like to integrate with.

 At this time, we do not provide a separate integration user role, so you’ll need to create a new user and associate that user with the OAuth2 grant.
 Your integration user will need to be a Creator or Manager in order to make changes

 to documents.
-Creating a new user for the integration, instead of using an existing user, will also help limit the documents that the integration has access to and will make a clear separation between edits performed by an actual
+Creating a new user for the integration, instead of using an existing user, will also help limit the documents that the integration has access to, and will mark a clear separation between edits performed by an actual

 user and those performed through an integration.